angelomilan/ethereum-guides/GPU-cloud_mining.md

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_

 ** Warning: this has been tested on the Frontier test-net.
 You won't be able to mine "real" ether until the "real" blockchain is released.
-You can [check Frontier status here](https://github.com/ethereum/go-ethereum/milestones)
+You can [check Frontier status here](https://github.com/ethereum/go-ethereum/milestones) **

 This step by step tutorial tries to be easy to follow.
 It is supposed to be as easy as copy / pasting but we acknowledge that a certain level of understanding and patience to follow the detailed instructions is needed.

 Even if you lack of patience, try to understand step by step what you are doing.
 If you do not, it does not really matter as long as you follow the instructions properly.
 If you have any questions, please contact @angelomilan or @terzim.

-## Problem
+## PROBLEM
 I want to mine Ether, but I do not want to use my machine and I do not want to invest on new hardware and pay thousand dollar electricity bills.

-## Solution: **cloud mining** aka using Amazon’s cloud servers
+## SOLUTION: **cloud mining** aka using Amazon’s cloud servers

 Since GPU mining is set to be 100x more efficient than CPU with Ethereum, we need to look to renting GPU power on the cloud.
 The answer, apparently, is **Amazon Web services EC2**.